* This is the Consumer Version. *

 Specific Medical Conditions and Travel

 People with certain medical conditions encounter special problems in transit.

-If people with angina (see Angina), heart failure (see Heart Failure), or heart rhythm disturbances (see Overview of Abnormal Heart Rhythms) have symptoms during rest or with minimal exertion, they should not travel.
-If people have had a heart attack within the past 4 weeks or a heart attack causing shock or heart failure within the past 6 weeks, they are advised not to travel.
+If people with angina, heart failure, or heart rhythm disturbances have symptoms during rest or with minimal exertion, they should not travel.
+If people recently have had a heart attack, they are advised to postpone travel for 3 days, 10 days, or indefinitely, depending on the severity of the heart attack.
+They should ask their doctor whether they need to wait and, if so, for how long.
 People with severe or worsening angina should avoid flying.
 Their symptoms may worsen because less oxygen is available at high altitudes.

 All travelers with heart disease should carry a copy of a recent electrocardiogram (ECG).
 People with pacemakers, implantable defibrillators, or coronary stents should carry a card or doctor’s letter documenting the presence, type, location, and electronic characteristics of the implanted device.
 An implanted metal device may trigger an alarm as the person passes through electronic security.
 Electronic security devices do not generally affect implantable defibrillators, but travelers are advised to avoid standing in walk-through metal detectors for more than 15 seconds.
 Hand-held metal detectors are also safe for people with defibrillators, but prolonged contact, such as holding the detector over the defibrillator for more than 5 seconds, should be avoided.

 If given notice in advance, most major airlines can provide low-sodium, low-fat meals on flights with regular meal service.
 If notified in advance, many cruise lines can also provide these meals.